 The Whitsunday Islands are located off the east coast of Queensland in Australia.
-Part of the Great Barrier Reef Marine Park, each Island in the Whitsundays has a unique drawcard, whether it be a stylish resort, world-famous beach, spectacular snorkelling site or views to stop you in your tracks.
+Part of the Great Barrier Reef Marine Park, each Island in the Whitsundays has a unique draw card, whether it be a stylish resort, world-famous beach, spectacular snorkelling site or views that take your breath away.

 What’s constant throughout all of the islands in the Whitsunday is their natural, jaw-dropping beauty, making it easy to understand why they are a world-class destination.

-In this post, we share the different ways to explore the Whitsunday Islands and some unique drawcards on popular islands.
+In this post, we share the different ways to explore the Whitsunday Islands and some unique attractions on popular islands.

 The Whitsundays are a group of 74 islands stretching over 282.8 square kilometres, creating the largest group of offshore islands in the entire country.